Table of Contents (click on link to go to a section):

 I stayed home for a few months, but eventually got a job at TRW in Redondo Beach.
 My first day of work was February 19, 1973.
 I was a Member of the Technical Staff in the Materials Technology Department.
 I worked on various projects related to space science experimentation planned for the Space Shuttle.
 Later, I transferred to the Heat Transfer and Thermodynamics Department and worked on analysis and design of satellite thermal control systems.
 I enjoyed that work a lot and only left it so that I could eventually move back to San Diego (or so I thought).

-To do that, I spent four years, including summers, going to Loyola Law School at night.
+In 1975, I divorced my husband Jim because we developed differing views on life goals.
+I bought my first house in Torrance, CA, in October 1976, and finally started doing some fun things.
+I played soccer, basketball, women's softball and co-ed softball for several years, until I decided to go back to school in 1983.
+At that time I applied to law school and spent four years, including summers, going to Loyola Law School at night.
 I graduated in June 1987 and passed the July bar that year.
 I took a position as an associate attorney at Parkinson, Wolf, Lazar, & Leo, in Century City, waiting for my younger son to finish high school.
-I bought the almost-12-acre lot my house now sits on back in August 1988, when I was living in Torrance, California.
+I bought the almost-12-acre lot my house now sits on back in August 1987, when I was living in Torrance, California.
 I planned to build a house on my lot as soon as I could after my younger son was out of high school..

 In 1990, I started looking for a position in San Diego, and my headhunter sent me to Southern California Edison Company to interview for the position they had for a gas attorney.
 SCE planned to move the Gas Fuels Department to San Diego after the pending merger with San Diego Gas & Electric Company went through.
 Everyone thought the merger would go through, but it did not.
 I was still stuck in L.A.!